damianoazzolini/plstat/docs/doc.md

 `Mean` is the mean of the list `List`.
 `List` can also be multidimensional (list of lists).
-Fails with a message if list is empty of if one of the lists of the list of lists is empty.
+Fails with a message if list is empty or if one of the lists of the list of lists is empty.

 ```